caffeine93/nightfirespy/README.md

 ### Verification status

-- heartbeat processing verified through netcat
+- heartbeat and status processing verified by running a real Nightfire game server
+- verified that the server is removed from the list after it's closed